Part 2, The Allies Return

 Montgomery decorates Tech Sergeant Streczyk of the 16th Regimental Combat Team with the British Military Medal.
 Streczyk later saw action in the Hurtgen battle.

-Capa's arrival on Easy Red with the 13th wave, happened when the bluffs had not yet been taken.
-German fire was ongoing but not at the volume hitting GIs on other sectors of the beach.
-He started taking pictures of the GIs floundering in the deep water and hiding behind similar obstacles.
+Capa's arrival on Easy Red with the 13th wave, happened when the bluffs had not yet been secured.
+German fire was ongoing but at the same diminished in their volume compared to other sectors of the beach.
+Capa started taking pictures of the GIs floundering in the deep water and hiding behind similar obstacles.
 When the volume of German artillery and small-arms fire began to increase, Capa made his way to a more secure position behind Assault Group 10 bulldozer-Sherman which had stopped fifty yards ahead of him.
 He took more pictures of GIs struggling in the surf.
 Twenty minutes later, Capa dashed the last 25 yards onto the landward edge of beach.

 “Even in the eye of that tornado of bullets and explosions, there was no mistaking a Havana.
 Taylor smoked them.
-He had to be somewhere nearby,” Fuller wrote later
+He had to be somewhere nearby,” Fuller wrote later, a retrospective that smacks a little of the pulp writing he used to do before the war.

 E Company is getting off the beach at Fox Green, Fuller told Taylor, as he had been instructed to do by his lieutenant.